Penpix of Australia's Ashes squad

 All rounder (right-arm medium pace, right-handed bat)

-Injury-plagued and controversial, the barrel-chested Watson's presence in the squad remains contentious but his form with both bat and ball will be crucial in the team's quest to bring the Ashes back from England.
+Injury-plagued and controversial, the barrel-chested Watson's presence in the squad will probably always be contentious but innings like the 176 he scored in the fifth Ashes test earlier in the year makes him a certain pick.

-Despite shelving his bowling amid fitness concerns, Watson's struggles with the bat continued in the disastrous tour of India earlier this year, but he has been handed a lifeline by new coach Darren Lehmann and will re-assume his preferred role as opener where he played his best cricket.
+The hamstring injury he sustained on the recent one-day tour of India means he might not be able to bowl in the first test but he will almost certainly bat at number three.

-Naturally aggressive, Watson has a history of breaking down with injury mid-series and Australia will have fingers crossed he and Clarke can play out a gruelling tour.
+Watson has been working on his susceptibility to lbw and is determined to improve on his poor conversion rate, having scored 20 test half centuries but on three tons.

 Well fancy that: Watson has two Schnauzer Maltese dogs named Bobbi and Clappo.